robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ![Add administrator role to svc user](images/ceph-overview.jpg)

 #### 2. Enhance Slurm Configuration
 The current Slurm configuration is minimal and simply queues jobs in submission order.
-Your second task is to modify this configuration to resemble a production-like environment by introducing **Quality of Service (QOS)** rules.
+The second task is to modify this configuration to resemble a production-like environment by introducing **Quality of Service (QOS)** rules.
 Specifically:

 - **Implement a Debug QOS**:
   Create a high-priority QOS (for example, `orfeo_debug`) that allows short, resource-light jobs to run with high priority regardless of submission order.